Zeynep1701/big-panda-jumps-for-life/README.md

 Big Panda Jumps For Life is a game where the panda should collect apples and avoid the burgers.
 It should also not run out of time.
 With each apple, the panda gains 5 more seconds.
 So when the time reaches 25 seconds, the panda wins.
 If the panda runs out of time or eats too many burgers, it looses.

-Kraken Brigade is a game where players try to defend a fort from the impending attack of sea creatures.
-The game ends when enough tentacles are stacked in front of the fort wall at the bottom of the screen.
-After the game ends, a score is calculated based on the amount of tentacles destroyed and the amount of time the game lasted.

 # Main Functionalities